Enforcement and Compliance with

 The first CHOP study found that crash involvement of an estimated 1,624 intermediate drivers was prevented in the first year after the decal's implementation, as well as a 9 percent decrease in the rate of police-reported crashes among intermediate drivers and a 14 percent increase in GDL-related citations issued to intermediate drivers.
 Significant effects were also observed for specific types of intermediate driver crashes.
 For instance, multiple-vehicle crashes decreased 8 percent and crashes involving an intermediate driver with peer passengers decreased 9 percent.

 The CHOP team is currently conducting further research to evaluate the provision.
-The researchers hope to better understand the causal pathway from the decal provision to crash reduction, including the decal’s effect on teen compliance and the attitudes and perceptions of the NJ law enforcement community.
+The researchers hope to better understand the causal pathway from the decal provision to crash reduction, including the decal’s effect on teen compliance and a longer-term assessment of the decal’s effect on crash rates.

 For more information on these studies, please contact Allison Curry, PhD, MPH at (215) 590-3118 or email@example.com.

-These projects are funded by The Robert Wood Johnson Foundation and the National Institute of Child Health & Human Development.
+These projects are funded by The Robert Wood Johnson Foundation, the National Institute of Child Health & Human Development, and State Farm Mutual Automobile Insurance Company (State Farm®)